10% off all books and free delivery over £40

 The History of Information Synopsis

-Go on an illuminating journey through the evolution of knowledge and communication with the debut non-fiction book by best-selling author Chris Haughton.
+A journey through the evolution of knowledge, communication, and information.
+The debut non-fiction book by best-selling author Chris Haughton.

-- Content written by world famous and multi-award winning author and illustrator, Chris Haughton.
+• Content written and illustrated by world famous and multi-award winning author and illustrator, Chris Haughton.

-- A global journey throughout history from the origination of language, how information has been passed on and recorded, how this has helped humans.
+• A global journey throughout history from the origination of language, how information has been passed on and recorded, and how this affected humanity.

 About This Edition